Charan-Donthi/RRT/README.txt

 1. Simply download and include graphics file required.
 2. Open the main program
 3. Add obstacles if you need in "declareObstacles()" function, We have already included some obstacles
-4. Change start and end points if you wish in main program
+4. Change start and end points if you wish in main program at lines 47 and 48.
+Just change the coordinates
 5. Run the program

 Changing range: